 How Can I Stop My Chickens from Flying?

 A few times a week, a person in my Facebook group asks how they can stop their flock from pooping all over the neighbor’s yard.
-There’s some easy ways to keep your chickens from making unwanted visits.
+There are some easy ways to keep your chickens from making unwanted visits.

 Build a Fence

-If you want to stop a bird from flying, one more adage comes to mind: “clip their wings,” which really means to trim their feathers.
+If you want to stop a bird from flying, one more way comes to mind.
+You can clip their wings (trim their feathers).

 When done correctly, trimming feathers is painless.
 You must learn how to trim feathers properly so you don’t cause harm and bleeding.
 Once properly clipped, your chicken’s feathers can’t provide the lift needed for flight.
 It can prevent them from flying even short distances.

 However, if you have free-range chickens, you might think twice before clipping their wings.
 Remember the flying superpower some possess, is their way of escaping predators.